 - A Code of Audit Practice: responsibilities

 - B Auditor independence

-- C Required communications
+- C Required communications with the audit committee

 A - Code of Audit Practice: responsibilities

 The Code of Audit Practice (the Code) summarises the responsibilities on all audited bodies falling within the public sector audit framework.
 We summarise these on this page.